Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Introduction

-To be more precise, we propose to study the joint tasks of video and comment recommendation in the specific scenario of KuaiShou, which is a popular Chinese micro-video platform (similar to TikTok).
-Figure~\ref{fig:intro} presents a snapshot of a micro-video and its associated comments on KuaiShou.
+To be more precise, we propose to study the joint tasks of video and comment recommendation in the specific scenario of a micro-video platform (\eg \emph{KuaiShou}, \emph{TikTok} ).
+Figure~\ref{fig:intro} presents a snapshot of a micro-video and its associated comments on our platform.
 When a user is watching a video and clicks the ``\emph{comment}'' button, the comment page below the video will unfold, displaying a list of comments to the user.
-To develop a comprehensive solution, we integrate the modeling of videos and comments into a unified framework, considering the following three aspects: \begin{enumerate} \item While comments provide supplemental textual information for a video, their semantic modeling should be grounded in the video content.
-For example, in Figure~\ref{fig:intro}, the keywords ``\emph{sunset}'' and ``\emph{waterfall}'' in the comment complement the video features and should be understood within the context of ``\emph{fairyland}'' and ``\emph{beautiful things}''. \item User's interaction and feedback behaviors on comments indicate potential interest in watching the corresponding video.
-When a user actively interacts with the comments of a particular video, he/she is more likely to enjoy videos with similar content or comments. \item In KuaiShou, a user could make multiple interactions with videos (\eg \emph{like},\emph{collect}, \emph{share}) and corresponding comments (\emph{like}, \emph{reply}).
-Both interaction histories can capture users' personalized video and comment preferences, which might suggest delivering high-quality video and customized comments instead of monotonous hot comments. \end{enumerate}
+To develop a comprehensive solution, we integrate the modeling of videos and comments into a unified framework, considering the following three aspects: (1) While comments provide supplemental textual information for a video, their semantic modeling should be grounded in the video content.
+For example, in Figure~\ref{fig:intro}, the keywords ``\emph{sunset}'' and ``\emph{waterfall}'' in the comment complement the video features and should be understood within the context of ``\emph{fairyland}'' and ``\emph{beautiful things}''.
+(2) User's interactions and feedback on comments indicate potential interest in watching the corresponding video.
+When a user actively interacts with the comments of a particular video, he/she is more likely to enjoy videos with similar content or comments.
+(3) In our video platform, a user could make multiple interactions with videos (\eg \emph{like},\emph{collect}, \emph{share}) and corresponding comments (\emph{like}, \emph{reply}).
+Both interaction histories can capture users' personalized video and comment preferences, which might suggest delivering high-quality video and customized comments instead of monotonous hot comments.